pxr687/islands_python_foundations/README.md

-Re-do deepnote instruction images
+# To Do

+* Add this credit somewhere:

-All images of islands were generated with https://www.redblobgames.com/maps/mapgen4/
+    > All images of islands were generated with https://www.redblobgames.com/maps/mapgen4/

-Any names were generated with: https://www.fantasynamegenerators.com
+    > Any names were generated with: https://www.fantasynamegenerators.com

+* Make page-by-page plan stating what content should be covered and map out general structure

-# NOTES AND TO-DO
+# Notes

 * Leave all exercises completed for now with `# !!! replace with ...`, once all okpy tests have been tested, remove answer and comment and replace with ellipsis.